Rohit Gandikota

 project page / arXiv / code

-Distillated diffusion models are super fast, but lack diversity in output samples.
+Distilled diffusion models are super fast, but lack diversity in output samples.
 We ask - why?
 Distilled models have the concept representations required for base model's diversity, but don't use them.
-Through theoretical analysis and casual experiments we narrow this down to - the first timestep of diffusion generation!
+Through theoretical analysis and causal experiments we narrow this down to - the first timestep of diffusion generation!

 SliderSpace: Decomposing the Visual Capabilities of Diffusion Models